 To fully prepare yourself for the process, review the below detailed posts on how to apply for residence in Croatia as an EU national.
 These posts will walk you through step-by-step instructions on what you need to do and where you need to go.

 You can also read about your rights with regards to living in the EU prior to the Brexit transition here.

-We recommend that everyone use a lawyer when applying for residency in Croatia.
-Lawyers have connections with immigration authorities, are able to skip common roadblocks and can identify any risks with your application.
+We recommend that everyone use a solicitor when applying for residency in Croatia.
+Solicitors have connections with immigration authorities, are able to skip common roadblocks and can identify any risks with your application.
 In addition, it is rare that the police (who handle immigration) will speak English to applicants.

-Our Expat in Croatia lawyer network can handle your residency application from beginning to end.
+Our expat-vetted solicitor network can handle your residency application from beginning to end.
 This service includes:

 - Personalised consulting on your specific situation

 - Confirming latest immigration requirements for your nationality

 - All communication with the police on your behalf

 - Assistance with sign up of health insurance at HZZO